jeroenooms/opencpu-pages/_posts/2017-10-16-opencpu-with-docker.md

 There have been several blog posts going around about why one would use Docker with R.
-In this post I'll try to add a DevOps point of view and explain how containerizing R is used in the context of the OpenCPU system.
+In this post I'll try to add a DevOps point of view and explain how containerizing R is used in the context of the OpenCPU system for building and deploying R servers.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Has anyone in the <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a> world written really well about the *why* of their use of Docker, as opposed to the the *how*?</p>&mdash; Jenny Bryan (@JennyBryan) <a href="https://twitter.com/JennyBryan/status/913785731998289920?ref_src=twsrc%5Etfw">September 29, 2017</a></blockquote>